silizium/cypherbasic/README.md

 I don’t see an upload feature here, so you have to live with that link in the last paragraph.

 I played around with some cryptomachines and had no problems with implementing basic, classic machines, an enigma should be a easy going with this, but I did not do it yet.
-I won’t take you away the fun
+I won’t take you away the fun.

+Have fun!
+Provide feedback, if you had.

+Hanno